-To advance international STI collaborations more fit for global goals, it is useful to examine the current situation from developing countries' perspectives.
-Most of the activities of the ODA, STI and SDG communities oriented on STI for SDGs are non-market.47 This contrasts greatly with market driven flows which transfer technology and innovation that may be relevant for SDGs, and are driven mostly by private sector activity.
-The main market flows are: net inflows of foreign direct investment, imports of manufactured products, imports of ICT and business services, payments for the use of intellectual property rights, and tertiary education abroad, which is an important way to acquire foreign knowledge.48 As can be seen in Figure 3.4 (right panel) these market flows are much larger than the STI oriented activities of ODA.
+To advance international STI collaborations more fit for the SDGs, it is useful to examine the current situation from the developing countries' perspectives.
+Most of the activities by Official Development Assistance (ODA), STI and SDG communities oriented on STI for SDGs are non-market.44 This contrast greatly with market driven flows which transfer technology and innovation that may be relevant for the SDGs, and are driven mostly by private sector activity.
+The main market flows are: net inflows of foreign direct investment, imports of manufactured products, imports of ICT and business services, payments for the use of intellectual property rights, and tertiary education abroad, which is an important way to acquire foreign knowledge.45 As can be seen in Figure 3.4 (right panel) these market flows are much larger than the STI oriented activities of ODA.